 Picnic permits are required for groups of 25 people or more.
 Shelters have capacities of up to 200 people.
 Shelter amenities vary by shelter, but all include wheelchair accessible picnic tables and grills.

 Shelters and groves are available for rental on a first-come, first-served basis.
 Permits for rentals in a calendar year become available at the beginning of that calendar year.
 Rentals reserve the site for the entire day.

 Call 815.727.8700 to check availability.
 Reservations must be made at least two business days in advance of the reservation date.
 See permit fees below.

 Picnic rentals must be made in person at one of the following Visitor Centers: Sugar Creek Administration Center

 in Romeoville, Monee Reservoir

 in Monee, or Plum Creek Nature Center

-in Beecher.
 For the Four Rivers Shelter

 in Channahon, check availability and arrange for rental by calling 815.722.9470.